 - Finding ways to “inspire” yourself to keep playing with the same enthusiasm that brought you to the banjo.

-- What should you look for in buying your first banjo.
+- What to look for in buying your first banjo.

-I have seen through the years that the choice of your banjo affects all of these five issues.
-When you really love your banjo it will inspire you.
+The last point, at least in the beginning, is arguably the most important as your choice in banjo affects all of these five issues.
+When you really love your banjo, it will inspire you.
 It’s easier to look forward to practicing when you can’t wait to hear that beautiful sound.
 It’s more fun to play and practice when the banjo plays comfortably in your hand.
 Plus, it’s easier to be patient when you are enjoying each minute of your “banjo time.”

 The Goodtime Banjos